Retina: Blood supply

-Circulatory mechanisms

-Although the inverted retina of vertebrates may seem counter‑intuitive, it is necessary for the proper functioning of the retina.
+Although the inverted retina of vertebrates appears counter-intuitive, it is necessary for the proper functioning of the retina.
 The photoreceptor layer must be embedded in the retinal pigment epithelium (RPE), which performs at least seven vital functions, one of the most obvious being to supply oxygen and other necessary nutrients needed for the photoreceptors to function.

-These nutrients include glucose, fatty acids, and retinal.
-The mammalian photoreceptor amplification process uses large quantities energy for vision in photopic conditions (requiring less under scotopic conditions) and, thus, requires the large supply nutrients supplied by the blood vessels in the choroid, which lies beyond the RPE.
+Energy requirements

+The energy requirements of the retina are even greater than that of the brain.
+This is due to the additional energy needed to continuously renew the photoreceptor outer segments, of which 10% are shed daily.
+Energy demands are greatest during dark adaptation when its sensitivity is most enhanced.
 The choroid supplies about 75% of these nutrients to the retina and the retinal vasculature only 25%.

 When light strikes 11-cis-retinal (in the disks in the rods and cones), 11-cis-retinal changes to all-trans-retinal which then triggers changes in the opsins.
 Now, the outer segments do not regenerate the retinal back into the cis- form once it has been changed by light.
 Instead the retinal is pumped out to the surrounding RPE where it is regenerated and transported back into the outer segments of the photoreceptors.
 This recycling function of the RPE protects the photoreceptors against photo-oxidative damage and allows the photoreceptor cells to have decades-long useful lives.